Dacian Cioloș: Return to politics

 In March 2018, Cioloș announced the creation of a new political party, the Romania Together Movement.

 Because the legal registration of the new political party took too long, Cioloș announced on 15 December 2018 the existence of a new party, already registered by some anonymous collaborators, called the Freedom, Unity and Solidarity Party (Partidul Libertății, Unității și Solidarității, PLUS), thus dropping the former political project.

 In January 2019, at the first national convention of PLUS, Cioloș was elected president of the newly emerged political party with 99.17% of the votes.
 The following month, Cioloș announced the establishment of the 2020 USR-PLUS Alliance between PLUS and the Dan Barna-led Save Romania Union (USR).
 That May, he was elected a Member of the European Parliament.
 He subsequently became leader of the new Renew Europe political group, having secured support from En Marche, Ciudadanos and parties from Germany and the Netherlands.
 He left that post in autumn 2021 in order to focus on domestic politics.

 In October 2021, following the merger of USR with PLUS, Cioloș was elected the first president of the unified party, defeating Barna on a 50.9 to 49.1 margin.
-Later that month, following the collapse of the Florin Cîțu government, Iohannis once again named Cioloș as Prime Minister.
+Later that month, following the collapse of the Florin Cîțu government, Iohannis once again named Cioloș as prime minister.
 Cioloș and his proposed cabinet were voted down in Parliament, on a vote of 88–184.
 In February 2022, after his program was rejected by subordinates in the USR leadership, Cioloș resigned as party president.
 That May, he quit USR altogether, citing dissatisfaction with the new leadership, and launched a new party, Renewing Romania's European Project (REPER).

+At the 2024 European Parliament election, REPER failed to secure the threshold, and Cioloș lost his seat.
+He subsequently announced his withdrawal from electoral politics.